armStrapTools/armStrap/README.md

     username = armStrap
     userpassword = armStrap

-* RootPassword : Wathever password you want for root
+* RootPassword : Wathever password you want for root.
-* UserName : User name for the normal user (this user will be granted sudo rights)
+* UserName : User name for the normal user (this user will be granted sudo rights).
-* UserPassword : Password for your normal user
+* UserPassword : Password for your normal user.

 Output
 ------

-This section control where the image will be written, be very cautions with theses setting, specifying the wrong device may erase a whole disk. armStrap will try to detect if the device is already and will refuse to run if it is.
+This section control where the image will be written, be very cautions with theses setting, specifying the wrong device may erase a whole disk. armStrap will try to detect if the device is already mount and will refuse to run if it is.
 Any data already present on the target device will be lost.

     [Output]
     device = /dev/mmcblk0